5 Steps to Finding Motivated Sellers

 As technology continues to advance, it is becoming even easier to find the actual information needed to contact motivated sellers.
 Depending on the type of seller you identified above, these are a few places where you can start your search.

 Arguably, the most motivated sellers are those who have just inherited, or are about to inherit, property.
 Visit the probate department at your local county courthouse, and pull cases of decedents, who have died, leaving their real estate assets behind.
 Probate is a court supervised process that’s sole purpose is to make sure, an estate’s properties are sold quickly, so that any remaining debts and creditors can be paid off.
-Pulling such information from the courts is becoming even easier, as counties, like Onondaga, make their records accessible online.
+Pulling such information from the courts is becoming even easier, as some counties make their records accessible online.

 While you may no longer read newspapers, they still provide a very value resource: public legal notices.
 In the newspaper you can find postings for forthcoming foreclosures sales, property tax delinquencies, and bankruptcy hearings.
 There are even websites that allow you to search multiple newspaper notices across the entire state.
 The beauty of legal notices is they must provide the contact information for the parties involved, or in the case of foreclosures, details about the sale, such as where it will be taking place.